 Careful, the names of the events may be different (or not exist at all) depending on the chip your are profiling.

-Finding Performance Improvements Using Counters
+Finding Performance Improvements In iOS Apps Using Counters In Xcode Instruments

 With these three formulas configured, a profile of an application may look like this: